Building ourselves and encouraging others can make a collective force when the goal is similar.

 The question may be do you care enough about your community to step forward and learn new ideas and ways to make your community truly “leader-full”?
 It has to start somewhere.
 While none of us can do it alone, building ourselves and encouraging others can make a collective force when the goal is similar.

-Page 2 of 2 - Thanks to Pat Heiny and Mary Jo Clark – my mentors and friends.
+Thanks to Pat Heiny and Mary Jo Clark – my mentors and friends.

 For more information, contact Becky Wolfe, Executive Director of Leadership Butler at email@example.com or visit our website at www.leadershipbutlerinc.org